You are located in service: Public Key Certificates

 Once you have successfully downloaded and saved your .p12 file, you can close the pop-up.

-Please keep this .p12 file safe, it will be needed later to import your “certificate” into applications.
+Please keep this .p12 file safe, you will need later in order to import your “certificate” into various applications.

 Additional Information: